 Erica has extensive experience with both nonprofit and governmental audits, including: pre-audit review, engagement planning, internal control testing, and internal auditing.
 In addition to joining StreetWise in 2020, Erica currently serves as CFP for several nonprofits in the area.
 Erica is former Parent Trustee for Poughkeepsie Day School and currently serves as Treasurer of the board for Community Family Development.
 She was also recently elected President of the Dutchess County-Poughkeepsie Land Bank and is excited to apply her experiences with StreetWise to amplify the impact of Land Banks in the region.

-Luka joined the Streetwise Partners in January 2020 as a mentee in the NYC Program and later became an intern on the Michigan Program team.
-In July of 2021, he strengthened his ties with the organization and its mission by joining the Development team full-time.
-He was born in Germany, raised in Georgia, and since 2013 has been a proud member of the New York community.
+Luka joined Streetwise Partners in January 2020 as a mentee in the NYC Program and later became an intern on the Michigan Program team.
+In July of 2021, he strengthened his ties with the organization and its mission by joining the team full-time.
+He was raised in Georgia, and since 2013 has been a proud member of the New York City community.
 The joy he finds in the StreetWise Partners comes from the organization's dedication to growth, both for the people we serve and the people who help us serve.

 Dave Font joined Streetwise Partners in January 2019.
 Prior to Streetwise Partners Dave served as the Executive Director for Push to Walk, a nonprofit gym for people living with paralysis.
 There he oversaw all financial, outreach, and strategic initiatives for the organization.
 Previously, he served in various roles over eighteen years with the Boys & Girls Clubs of Northwest New Jersey, ultimately overseeing the day-to-day operations of its largest unit serving over four thousand children a year.
 Dave holds a Masters Degree in Human Resource Development from Clemson University and a Masters Degree in Public Administration from Rutgers University – Newark where he currently serves as a Part-Time Lecturer in the School of Public Affairs and Administration.
 He loves helping people through his work in nonprofits and is excited to work with mentors and mentees at Streetwise Partners to tackle unemployment.